Captiosus510/compression_garmin/README.md

 # Garmin Compression Assignment

-Hi there!
-Just wanted to thank you again for this opportunity.
+Hello!
 This README will act as documentation for my thought process and design decisions when completing this problem.

 1. [Thought Process](#thought-process)